ARMmbed/mbed-os-example-bootloader/README.md

 1. Connect the SD card to your computer.
 1. Copy the application binary (``<program name>_application.bin``, we defined it earlier as ``mbed-os-example-blinky_application.bin``) to the root of the SD card.
-1. Remove the SD card from your PC, and plug it into the mbed board.
+1. Remove the SD card from your PC.
+Ensure the CI test shield is attached to your device, and then plug the SD card into the CI test shield.
 1. Press the reset button to start the firmware update.

-If a terminal is open, the following prints:
+If a terminal is open, the following should print out on baud rate of 115200:

 ```
 Firmware update found